 Jim provided an inside view to the role of leadership in a global cultural diverse company, where change is constant and complex decision making is the norm.

 7:30am - 9:30am : 11 July : UniSA City West Campus

-David Paterson, Adjunct Professor at UniSA (his alma mater), is a specialist in strategic and social innovation and will be the guest speaker for this event.
+David Paterson, Adjunct Professor at UniSA (his alma mater), is a specialist in strategic and social innovation and was the guest speaker for this event.

 David is Chair and Co-founder of Social Capital, a movement seeking to grow the social economy in South Australia, and position Adelaide as an international hub for social innovation and entrepreneurship.
 He has his own consultancy, Cornerstone Strategy, working across the public, private, and civil society sectors.
 Recently he led the development of a new Innovation Framework for South Australia, on behalf of the Department of the Premier and Cabinet.

 David has served as the Chief Innovation Officer for World Vision, the world's largest international aid and development NGO, with some 45,000 staff in 90 countries.